payu-india/CMS-Chatbot/docs/save cards/payu-hosted-checkout-integration-with-vault-model-1.md

 3. The customer gives explicit consent to save the cards.
 4. PayU completes the transaction and saves the card in PayU Vault.

-PayU displays the payment confirmation similar to the following screenshot.

 ![](https://devguide.payu.in/wordpress/index.php/wp-json/getobject?keyname=uploads/2021/11/transaction_is_confirmed-3-1024x868.png)

 ## Repeat transaction workflow